chef/chef-web-docs/content/config_rb_metadata.md

 ## Error Messages

 The Chef Infra Server will only try to distribute the cookbooks that are needed to configure an individual node.
 This is determined by identifying the roles and recipes that are assigned directly to that system, and then to expand the list of dependencies, and then to deliver that entire set to the node.
-In some cases, if the dependency is not specified in the cookbook's metadata, the Chef Infra Server may not treat that dependency as a requirement, which will result in an error message.
+In some cases, if the dependency isn't specified in the cookbook's metadata, the Chef Infra Server may not treat that dependency as a requirement, which will result in an error message.
 If an error message is received from the Chef Infra Server about cookbook distribution, verify the `depends` entries in the `metadata.rb` file, and then try again.

 {{< note >}}